A lawyer for the man who confessed to killing 8-year-old Leiby Kletzky said the confession was coerced and his client is insane.

 A psychological exam found Aron competent to stand trial, although he has admitted to hearing voices.
 Aron pleaded not guilty to charges of murder and kidnapping.

-Aron is charged with murdering Leiby near his Brooklyn home.
-He said he picked up the haredi Orthodox boy in his car when the boy became lost while walking home from camp for the first time and asking for directions.
+Aron is charged with murdering Kletzky near his Brooklyn home.
+He said he picked up the fervently Orthodox boy in his car when the boy became lost while walking home from camp for the first time and was asking for directions.
 Aron said he panicked after the boy was reported missing.

-Parts of Leiby's dismembered body were found in Aron's freezer.
+Parts of the child’s dismembered body were found in Aron’s freezer.